On the Security of Key Extraction from Measuring Physical Quantities: A Conditional Min-Entropy Learner for Markovian Processes

+Recall that Alice's measurements are denoted by $\mf{X}=X_1,\ldots,X_n$, while adversary Eve's observations are $\mf{Y}=Y_1,\ldots,Y_n$.
 A simple observation is that the conditional min-entropy can be calculated directly (via textbook formula) in time polynomial in the support of $\mathbf{X}$ and $\mathbf{Y}$.
 This obviously does not help since the support sets are growing exponentially in $n$.
-Recall that Alice's measurements are denoted by $\mf{X}=X_1,\ldots,X_n$, while adversary Eve's observations are $\mf{Y}=Y_1,\ldots,Y_n$, both measurements are composed of a sequence of correlated variables with a relatively small support.
-A way to simplify the problem is to assume independence among these variables - however still this can be unrealistic.
-Here we propose a more realistic assumption which would still allow us to learn the conditional entropy efficiently.
+Note that both measurements $\mathbf{X},\mf{Y}$ are composed of a sequence of correlated variables with a relatively small support.
+A way to simplify the problem is to assume independence among these variables - however this can be unrealistic.
+Here we propose a more realistic assumption that the variables are correlated, but it would still allow us to learn the conditional entropy efficiently.
 Our main idea is to consider Alice's measurements $X_1,\ldots,X_n$ as hidden states of a Markov process, while taking Eve's observations $Y_1,\ldots, Y_n$ as the visible output.
 The following are the basic elements of an HMM (see \cite{Rabiner89} for a survey): \ignore{ A hidden Markov model is a statistical Markov model in which the system being modeled is assumed to be a Markov process with unobserved (hidden) states.
 In a regular Markov model, the state is directly visible to the observer, and therefore the state transition probabilities are the only parameters.
 In a hidden Markov model, the state is not directly visible, but output, dependent on the state, is visible.
 Each state has a probability distribution over the possible output tokens.
 Therefore the sequence of tokens generated by an HMM gives some information about the sequence of states.
 Note that the adjective 'hidden' refers to the state sequence through which the model passes, not to the parameters of the model; even if the model parameters are known exactly, the model is still 'hidden'. } \begin{itemize} \item $k$, number of hidden states \item $\textbf{S}$, set of states, $\textbf{S}=\{s_1,\ldots,s_k\}$ \item $m$, number of observed symbols \item $\textbf{O}$, set of observed symbols, $\textbf{O}=\{o_1,\ldots,o_m\}$ \item $\textbf{X}=X_1,\ldots,X_n$, sequence of hidden states \item $\textbf{Y}=Y_1,\ldots, Y_n$, sequence of observed symbols \item $A$, the state transition probability matrix, $a_{ij}=\Pr[X_{t+1}=s_{j}|X_{t}=s_{i}]$ \item $B$, the observation probability distribution, $b_{j}(o_{q})=\Pr[Y_{t}=o_{q}|X_{t}=s_{j}]$ \item $\pi$, the initial state distribution, $\pi_{i}=\Pr[X_{1}=s_i]$ \end{itemize}

 Given the above we now turn to the conditional min-entropy calculation.
 From Definition~\ref{def:ave-entropy}, we get:

 We first calculate the maximum joint probability for a given sequence of observed symbols $y_1,\ldots,y_n$: $\max_{x_1,\ldots,x_n}\Pr[\textbf{X}=x_1,\ldots,x_n,\textbf{Y}=y_1,\ldots,y_n].$